DimensionDweller/VAE_Implimentation/README.md

 ## Background

 A Variational Autoencoder (VAE) is a type of generative model that's excellent for learning a compressed representation of input data.
 It achieves this by encoding the data into a lower-dimensional latent space and then decoding it back.
 This project uses a VAE to generate novel face images.

+## Project Description

+The model is trained on the CelebA dataset, a large-scale face attributes dataset with more than 200,000 celebrity images, each with 40 attribute annotations.
+The training was performed for 50 epochs.

+This project also includes two additional features:
+- A function to display the distribution of the latent space variables.
+This helps to understand the distribution of the latent space learned by the VAE.
+- A function to manipulate novel images by performing arithmetic in the latent space.
+This feature allows users to generate novel faces with specified attributes by manipulating the latent variables.

 ## Model Architecture